nsaunier/CIV8740/guide-sumo.md

 | rightOfWay      | string                                                                                                                                                                                                                    | Set algorithm for computing [\#Right-of-way](#right-of-way).
 Allowed values are *default* and *edgePriority*                            |
 | controlledInner | list of edge ids                                                                                                                                                                                                          | Edges which shall be controlled by a joined TLS despite being incoming as well as outgoing to the jointly controlled nodes                         |

-Les attributs possibles d'un lien sont décrits dans le tableau suivant.
+Les attributs possibles d'un lien défini ainsi sont décrits dans le tableau suivant.

 | Attribute Name | Value Type                                        | Description                                        |
 | -------------- | ------------------------------------- | -------------------------------------------------------------- |